 3.7 Withdraw consent at any time where we are relying on consent to process your personal information.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

-If you wish to exercise any of the rights set out above, please contact the Membership and Office Manager at email@example.com .
+If you wish to exercise any of the rights set out above, please contact the Secretary at firstname.lastname@example.org .
 We aim to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.